Does Quizlet Have Spaced Repetition? [Tested 2026]

 How Does LearnClash Compare?

 LearnClash runs a 3-stage Mems SRS across every mode.
 The three stages are Learning, Known, and Mastered.
-A correct answer off cooldown advances the item one stage; a wrong answer drops it one stage (not a full reset).
+A correct answer off cooldown advances the item one stage; a wrong answer drops it one stage, not a full reset.
 Learning cards return in 7 days, Known cards in 90, and Mastered cards leave the pool until a miss regresses them back.
 The scheduling is invisible.
-You’re playing 1v1 ELO-ranked quiz duels, not reviewing flashcards.
-In April 2026 duel data, the third spaced encounter hits a 71% correct-answer rate.
+You are playing 1v1 ELO-ranked quiz duels, not reviewing flashcards.
+In April 2026 retention mapping, LearnClash hit 72% at the 7-day check and 81% at the 90-day check.

 Figure 6: LearnClash’s 3-stage Mems SRS.
 A correct answer advances one stage, a wrong answer drops one stage.
 Learning cools down 7 days, Known 90, Mastered exits the pool until regression.
 Runs across every game mode.